-Factors such as stress, lack of sleep, antibiotics, illness, aging and poor diet choices can often lead to an imbalance of your digestive tract bacteria.
+Factors such as stress, lack of sleep, antibiotics, illness, aging and poor diet choices can lead to an imbalance of your digestive tract bacteria.
 Certain probiotics, mostly found in dairy products and some fortified cereals, can help to maintain the balance of "good" bacteria in the digestive tract.
-Try a daily helping of yogurt with probiotics, such as Activia.
+Try a daily helping of yogurt, such as Activia, with probiotics.

 Consistently eating the right amount of fiber can help promote bowel function.
 High-fiber foods such as fruit, vegetables and whole grains also help you feel full, which can help lower your chance of overeating throughout the day.
 Keeping a running tab on the fiber you consume to help give you more energy.

 Water is one of those essential elements for a healthy digestive system.
 Adequate hydration gives your digestive system the moisture it needs to properly function.
 Also, sometimes our bodies mistake hunger for thirst, so stay hydrated to prevent unnecessary overeating.
 Try keeping water with lemon slices around to help boost your intake.